nshingleton/Bellabeat_CaseStudy/README.md

 # Bellabeat Casestudy

 Welcome to my capstone project.
 I completed this case study for the Google Data Analytics Certificate.
-It was my first time using SQL and Tableau.
 Thank you for taking the time to look through it.
 Enjoy!

 Description of files: